Video Game Accessibility through Shared Control for People with Upper-Limb Impairments

 The software copilot was perceived by some participants to be more proficient at the game than the human copilot (Section~\ref{sssec:gameplay_interventions-software-copilot-skills}).
 This also contributed to some participants feeling more in control and perceiving that they performed better (see [F3]) (Section~\ref{sssec:ux-preferred_modality}).
 However, other participants reported difficulties in interpreting the rationale behind the software copilot's behavior.
-Consequently, they preferred human cooperation because the \textbf{\textit{game actions} that were easier to interpret and, ultimately, easier to align with} (Section~\ref{sssec:confusion-unexpected}).
-This is due to the fact that the human copilot was not an expert player of \textit{Rocket League} and adopted a gaming style similar to the participants, also dynamically adapting the style of play to the pilot (Section~\ref{sssec:gameplay_interventions-software-copilot-skills}).
-This adaptation was not possible in partial automation, since the model was pre-trained to use advanced tactics, for example, to jump while boosting to better propel forward, to which participants with limited game expertise were not able to respond effectively (Section~\ref{ssec:confusion}).
+Consequently, they preferred human cooperation because the \textbf{\textit{game actions} produced by the human copilot were easier to interpret and, ultimately, easier to align with [F6]} (Section~\ref{sssec:confusion-unexpected}).
+This difference can be explained by the fact that the human copilot was not an expert player of \textit{Rocket League} and adopted a gaming style similar to the participants, also dynamically adapting their style of play to the pilot (Section~\ref{sssec:gameplay_interventions-software-copilot-skills}).
+Such adaptation was not possible in partial automation (see [F7] below), as the model was pre-trained to use advanced tactics, for example, to jump while boosting to better propel forward, to which participants with limited game expertise were not able to respond effectively (Section~\ref{ssec:confusion}).
 Additionally, the software copilot's behavior could not be adjusted dynamically based on the pilot's skills (Section~\ref{ssec:stimulus}).